cdnjmusic/codsoft_task2/README.md

-# LANDING PAGE
+# PERSONAL PORTFOLIO WEBSITE
-A simple landing page designed using HTML and CSS.
+A simple portfolio website designed using HTML, CSS and JavaScript